apache/hudi/rfc/rfc-63/rfc-63.md

-In this RFC, we propose **Functional Indexes**, a new capability to Hudi's [multi-modal indexing](https://hudi.apache.org/blog/2022/05/17/Introducing-Multi-Modal-Index-for-the-Lakehouse-in-Apache-Hudi) subsystem that offers a compelling vision to support not only accelerating queries but also reshape partitions as another layer of the indexing system, abstracting them from the traditional fixed notion, while providing flexibility and performance.
+In this RFC, we propose **Functional Indexes**, a new capability to Hudi's [multi-modal indexing](https://hudi.apache.org/blog/2022/05/17/Introducing-Multi-Modal-Index-for-the-Lakehouse-in-Apache-Hudi) subsystem that offers a compelling vision to support not only accelerating queries but also reshape partitioning as another layer of the indexing system, abstracting them from the traditional notions, while providing flexibility and performance.

 ## Background